Feeding America

 Any LPS or private school family can come to the pantry to receive food assistance.
 The amount of food families can have is based on family size.

-The pantry is located at Bryan Community School (300 S. 48th St.) and is open Monday/Wednesday/Friday from 3-5:30 p.m.
+The pantry is located at Bryan Community School (300 S. 48th St.) and is open Monday/Wednesday/Friday from 3-5:30 p.m. when school is in session.

 Summer Food Service Program (SFSP)